Leia and Lando return: Carrie Fisher and Billy Dee Williams will appear in 'Star Wars: Episode IX'

 Ever since Fisher’s untimely passing, Lucasfilm president Kathleen Kennedy has said they would not recast or use digitization to keep the character going.

-Now, Abrams says there was no way to close out the story without finding a way to bring back her character in some fashion.
+Now, Abrams says there was no way to close out the story, written by him and Argo Oscar-winner Chris Terrio, without finding a way to bring back her character in some fashion.

 “We desperately loved Carrie Fisher,” Abrams said in a statement.
 “Finding a truly satisfying conclusion to the Skywalker saga without her eluded us.
 We were never going to recast, or use a CG character.
 With the support and blessing from her daughter, Billie, we have found a way to honor Carrie’s legacy and role as Leia in Episode IX by using unseen footage we shot together in Episode VII.”

-Note: UPDATE: That didn’t take long.
-Now Russell has been added to the official cast list.
-Guess that ink finally dried.